-- ✓ Evidence of awareness about detection and containment by interviewing the staff - ✓ Evidence of firefighting drills by the staff e.g. attendance sheet available in record
+✓ Evidence of awareness about detection and containment by interviewing the staff

 - If the staff has knowledge about the system/process of early detection and containment of fire and non-fire emergencies, then score as fully met. - If the staff has no knowledge, then score as not met.